ofiwg/libfabric/fabtests/man/fabtests.7.md

 ## Run multinode tests

-	server and clients are invoked with the same command: fi_multinode -n <number of processes> -s <server_addr>
+	Server and clients are invoked with the same command: fi_multinode -n <number of processes> -s <server_addr> -C <mode>

-	a process on the server must be started before any of the clients can be started succesfully.
+	A process on the server must be started before any of the clients can be started succesfully. -C lists the mode that the tests will run in.
+Currently the options are for rma and msg.
+If not provided, the test will default to msg.

 ## Run fi_ubertest